 The Cambridge Wildlife Puppetry Project (CWPP) connects people of all ages to the urban wildlife and habitats of Cambridge, Mass. through participatory experiences in parades, puppetry and other visual and performing arts.
-Our artistic collaborators have included the Puppeteer’s Cooperative, Cambridge sculptor Michelle Lougee, Puppet Showplace Theater, and the Beautiful Stuff Project.
+Our artistic collaborators have included the Puppeteer’s Cooperative, Cambridge sculptor Michelle Lougee, Puppeteer Deborah Costine, Puppet Showplace Theater, and the Beautiful Stuff Project.
 Community partners have included the Cambridge Center for Families, the Martin Luther King Jr. Community School, Tobin Community School, Cambridge Camping Association, and the Pathways for Family Success program.
-We have received three Cambridge Arts Council/Massachusetts Cultural Council grant.
+We have received three Cambridge Arts Council/Massachusetts Cultural Council grants.

-Sign up here to stay in touch by email about our roamabouts, parades, workshops, and other events, or to hear about volunteer opportunities.
+Sign up here to get news about roamabouts, parades, workshops, and other events, or to hear about volunteer opportunities.

 In January we received word that we have received funding this year for our Animal Celebrities campaign from the Massachusetts Cultural Council and the Cambridge Arts Council.
 We collaborated with the Visual and Performing Arts department of Cambridge Rindge and Latin School that very month to provide an animal movement workshop after school to high schoolers.